Interaction-induced quantum spin Hall insulator in the organic Dirac electron system $\alpha$-(BEDT-TSeF)$_2$I$_3$: Numerical Results

-Next, we calculate \ti{the phase of order parameter} \ti{$\varphi=\tan^{-1}\frac{{\rm Im}[\delta b]}{{\rm Re} [\delta b]}$} in the unit cell and investigate the possibility of a local magnetic field caused by the TMI state.
-Figures \ref{Fig:PeiersPhase} (a) and (b) show the \editage{schematic} of the unit cell of $\alpha$-(BETS)$_2$I$_3$ and the \ti{loop patterns to calculate the summation of $\varphi$.} These loops include only N.N. and N.N.N. bonds.
-The $V'$-dependence of the \ti{summation of phases} in each loop of the unit cell $\varphi_n$ ($n=1,\cdots,10$) at $V = 0.18$ are plotted in Figs. \ref{Fig:PeiersPhase} (c) and (d).
-The sign of \ti{$\varphi_n$} depends on the spin \editage{degrees-of-freedom when SOC is considered}. \editage{The sum of $\varphi_n$ in the unit cell} becomes zero \ti{because cancellation occurs}: $\varphi_1=-\varphi_4$, $\varphi_2=-\varphi_5$, $\varphi_3=-\varphi_6$ (loops including only N.N. bonds) and $\varphi_7=-\varphi_{10}$, $\varphi_8=-\varphi_9$ (loops including N.N. and N.N.N. bonds).
-Therefore, the TMI state due to $V'$ and SOC in this study \editage{differs from a current state suggested in cuprates super conductors \cite{Tazai, Kontani} in which the summation of the phases in the unit cell is finite and there is a net current}.
+Next, we set $V=0.1$ and calculate the amount of phase modulation caused by the interaction-induced QSH \tb{insulating phase} $\varphi$ defined as Eq. (\ref{Eq:phase}) in the unit cell and investigated the presence or absence of a local magnetic flux.
+Figures \ref{Fig:PDG_with_SOC} (b) and (c) show the schematic of the unit cell of $\alpha$-(BETS)$_2$I$_3$ and the loop patterns to calculate the summation of $\varphi$.
+These loops include only the nearest-neighbor and next-nearest-neighbor bonds.
+The $V'$-dependence of the summation of phases in each loop of the unit cell $\varphi_n$ ($n=1,\cdots,10$) at $V = 0.1$ are plotted in Figs. \ref{Fig:PDG_with_SOC} (d) and (e).
+Signs of $\varphi_n$ depend on the spin degrees-of-freedom $\sigma$ under the interaction-induced QSH insulating phase.
+The sum of $\varphi_n$ in the unit cell becomes zero because cancellation occurs: $\varphi_1=-\varphi_4$, $\varphi_2=-\varphi_5$, $\varphi_3=-\varphi_6$ (loops including only nearest-neighbor bonds) and $\varphi_7=-\varphi_{10}$, $\varphi_8=-\varphi_9$ (loops including nearest-neighbor and next-nearest-neighbor bonds).
+Therefore, no total magnetic flux in the unit cell exists under the interaction-induced QSH insulating phase. $\varphi_n$ is zero at only $V'=0$ and continuously increased as $V'$ is increased.

+\tb{ Figure \ref{Fig:PDG_with_SOC} (f) shows the $V'$-dependence of spin Chern number $N^{\rm sCh}$ at $(U,V,T) = (0.5, 0.1, 1\times10^{-4})$.
+Dotted line of integer $-1$ is also drawn. $N^{\rm sCh}$ is almost $-1$ in both interaction-induced QSH insulating phase and TI state.
+Note that the deviation of $N^{\rm sCh}$ from $-1$ is due to errors in numerical integration in discrete wavenumber space near the Dirac points. }